 2.75 GPA; sophomore status or higher; academic background in Political Science or Russian Language is desirable, but not required.

-The UI has not currently calculated the exact costs for the summer 2013 session of this program.
-Below were estimates for the 2012 session:
+The UI has not currently calculated the exact costs for the Summer 2014 session of this program.
+Below are the costs for the 2013 session:

 Continue to check this section for updates.